- OEE is a vital metric to most manufacturers, but it is even more beneficial when you view OEE as a financial KPI.

 - The cost of OEE helps identify the financial impact of running faster, reducing downtime, and reducing scrap.

 The Cost of OEE: Without Context, A Number is Meaningless

 We talk a lot about OEE at SensrTrx.
-(See this OEE flawed metric blog, this experts agree OEE is flawed blog, and this OEE magic number blog.)
-It’s not that we dislike OEE as a metric, quite the contrary actually.
+(See this OEE flawed metric blog and this experts agree OEE is flawed blog) It’s not that we dislike OEE as a metric, quite the contrary actually.
 OEE is vital to the world of manufacturing, but let’s not forget that in order for that number to be effective, context is key.
 Our blog posts and rants on the topic are more in line with the need for context when using OEE because it seems to be, at some times, forgotten.
 Without context, any number, including OEE, doesn’t mean much.

 A percentage is basically meaningless.
 To understand if 80% or 90% is good or not, you have to understand the numbers that form the percentage.
 Are those numbers good?
 (Again, we’re referring back to context, here.)

 OEE follows the same concept.
 If you don’t understand quality, availability, or performance first, OEE is otherwise a flawed metric that can give skewed results.
 If the underlying metrics are understood, then, those and OEE can provide an immense amount of value to a manufacturer.
 When OEE is converted to a financial KPI, it provides even more.

 For example, let’s say for a particular day, the production line is reporting 98% quality.
 Most people would think that is a great result and move on – operators, executives, everyone.
 But, if each part is worth $6,000 and out of 100 parts, 2 were scrapped, the manufacturer lost $12,000.
 That number doesn’t sound as good when shown in a dollar amount, right?

 The manufacturer is looking at 98% and thinking it’s a good result, but in the end, they still lost $12,000.